focusretreatcenter/website/content/blog/20220616-residency-program.md

 ## Who is eligible to apply for a Residency?

+If you do creative work with a computer, you're a candidate!
+Some ideas of the kinds of folks we're looking for:

 **Creative Coders**

 People working on visual art powered by programming as well as other tech-powered creative projects.